nicolaswehmeyer/supanuxt/README.md

 ## Setup

-Make sure to install the dependencies:
+Make sure to install all dependencies first:

 ```bash
 # npm